idamsufiana/HealthSystem/README.md

 Description :
 retrieve data from satu api , this app save list product from satusehat based on sku crud product available

-need to add :

-modal popup in front end